 Most jobs are now integrating new software, automation and more, and as the workforce becomes a more high tech, employers will seek employees who are qualified or willing to learn.

 For people based in Europe, CEPIS, a representative body of national informatics associations throughout greater Europe, reckons that the continent could absorb another 756,000 ICT practitioners by 2020.
 In the USA, figures point towards a gap of 1 million skilled ICT workers in the USA.

 Each month, companies are announcing new tech jobs, between tech and non-tech companies.

 2. Nice Salaries

 Have you heard of the theory of supply and demand?
 So, let’s pretend your country got through to the World Cup in football.
 Your first game is going to be held in London.
 Normally, if this hypothetical journey was between two EU countries, you’d be lucky to find a ten euro flight with a tonne of taxes to pay on top of that.
-However, at this point the algorithms kick into action.
+However, at this point, the algorithms kick into action.
 The airline quickly factors in that everyone in your country wants to somehow get to this World Cup game.
 This type of scenario highlights supply and demand – it’s when the masses want something, the price goes up.

 The clever software developers behind the flight app thought of everything, the computer knows this game is coming and because everyone wants to go, what does it do?
-It capitalises and rises the price.
+It capitalises and raises the price.

 3. Knowledge is Power.